slizaa/slizaa-website/site/content/documentation/quick_start.md

 ### Install Slizaa extensions
 When you start slizaa fort he first time, the `Install extensions dialog` opens up automatically.
 This dialog allows you to install the required graph database backend and several parsers (currently only the Java language is supported).
 You can also select the extensions dialog later at any time by choosing `Help → Install slizaa extensions`.

-Make sure that you select
+Make sure that you select both the Slizaa Neo4j Backend and the Slizaa JType extension!

 {{< figure src="/img/documentation/quick_start/extension_dialog.png" width="70%" title="Slizaa extensions dialog" >}}